 Conclusion

 In North Carolina, if a home ends up owned by multiple heirs, a cotenant who paid post-death mortgage payments, property taxes, insurance, and similar carrying costs can often seek contribution/credit from the other cotenants, most commonly through the accounting in a partition case.
-The result depends on shared ownership, whether the expenses qualify as carrying costs, and good proof of payment.
+The result depends on shared ownership, whether the expenses qualify as carrying costs, whether exclusive possession limits recovery for some items, and good proof of payment.
 A practical next step is to file the reimbursement request in the partition proceeding in the county where the property sits, and preserve receipts and statements for each payment.

 Talk to a Probate Attorney